znjameswu/epgi/doc/specialization.md

 We have a two-layer inheritance structure.

 This is identical to what an interface/trait system would look like.
 Inheritance is dead.

+## Dropping the idea of mergine inheritance discriminant with specialization
+This causes rust-analyzer running way too slow.
+Not happy with the design.

 ### Other failed approaches (for record only, ignore explanation)